Lab Specific Training

 The central EHS Office provides a number of required and recommended courses available to DMSE personnel.

 DMSE requires all personnel to complete General Chemical Hygiene and Managing Hazardous Waste training prior to working.
 Managing Hazaroudous Waste training is required annually.

 Additional training to be conducted is determined by completing the EHS Training Needs assessment in the MIT Learning Center.

-Both the worker and the PI or EHS rep must sign a the key form stipulating that specific lab training has been provided and agreed to, and that the worker has read the DMSE Chemical Hygiene and Safety Manual.
+Both the worker and the PI or EHS rep must sign a the Clearance Form stipulating that specific lab training has been provided and agreed to, and that the worker has read the DMSE Chemical Hygiene and Safety Manual.
 This must be done before a lab key will be issued or lab access will be granted.